Welcome to Predator Free Tamahere

 Our work takes place within the rohe (tribal area) of Ngāti Hauā, whose deep connection to these lands and waterways we acknowledge with gratitude.

-Together, we’re protecting endangered long-tailed bats (pekapeka-tou-roa) and helping native birds, lizards, and invertebrates return to our gullies, river margins, and backyards.
+Together, we’re protecting endangered long-tailed bats (pekapeka-tou-roa) and helping native birds and lizards return to our gullies and river margins.

 What We Do